maubuz/2W6-Notes/docs/wk8/cascade.md

-## Inheritance
+## Style Inheritance

-Depending on the element, some CSS properties are inherited from it's parent container and some set to it's default values.
+Depending on the element, **some CSS properties are inherited from it's parent container** and some set to it's default values.